JagsJulia/Jags.jl/README.md

 data |> display
 ```

-Initial values for parameters.
+An array of dictionaries with initial values for parameters.
 If the array of dictionaries has
-not enough elements, only the first elemnt is used for all chains.
+not enough elements, only the first element will be used for all chains.

 ```
 inits = [